WorkNC: WorkNC Dental

 Automatic machining of prosthetic appliances, implants, crowns, bridge implants and dental structures.

-Intelligence within the system considers the limitations of the machine tool to automatically produce collision free toolpaths.
+Intelligence within the system considers the limitations of the machine tool in automatically producing collision-free toolpaths.

 WorkNC MPM (Multi-Part Machining)

-A CAD/CAM module that allows multiple parts to be simultaneously machined on the same machine.
+A CAD/CAM module allows simultaneous machining of multiple parts on the same machine.

 WorkNC LMP (Layer Milling Process)

 WorkNC LMP is a CAD/CAM software for cutting parts in layers, a well-known technique for machining deep and narrow cavities.

 WorkNC-LMP automatically divides 3D models and creates roughing and finishing toolpaths for each layer.
-This technology can be used on any machining center, simplifying the programming and cutting of complex shapes by building them up in manageable sections.
+This technology can be used in any machining center, simplifying the programming and cutting of complex shapes by building them up in manageable sections.

-Sescoi worked in collaboration with F. Zimmermann, combining the speed and accuracy of the dedicated Zimmermann LMC (Layer Milling Centre) with Sescoi's WorkNC-LMP.
-By using the software in conjunction with the machine all the toolpaths and special machine control sequences are automatically generated to cut parts in unmanned operation.
+Sescoi collaborated with F. Zimmermann, combining the speed and accuracy of the dedicated Zimmermann LMC (Layer Milling Centre) with Sescoi's WorkNC-LMP.
+The software is used in conjunction with the machine, and all the toolpaths and special machine control sequences are automatically generated to cut parts in unmanned operation.

-The LMC works from underneath, using high-speed techniques to machine each layer in turn.
-As each layer is roughed and finished a new plate is bonded, ready for the next machining operation, this continues until the finished part is built up.
-WorkNC-LMP automates this process starting from the CAD model, firstly splitting it into layers, and then generating both the roughing and finishing toolpaths for each layer.
-This technique is ideal for high speed machining enabling the use of short and rigid cutters, and eliminates the possibility of a collision.
-WorkNC-LMP allows to select the material from a materials library and controls factors such as surface roughening prior to bonding, cutting adhesive channels to control excess glue, overlapping of cutter paths to remove traces of glue, and paths for the application of adhesive between layers.
-It provides the visual control of all toolpaths and the calculation of the estimated total machining time.
+The LMC, operating from underneath, employs high-speed techniques to machine each layer sequentially.
+As each layer is roughed and finished, a new plate is bonded, ready for the next machining operation.
+This process continues until the final part is built.
+WorkNC-LMP automates this process, starting from the CAD model, by splitting it into layers and generating roughing and finishing toolpaths for each layer.
+This efficient technique is ideal for high-speed machining, allowing the use of short and rigid cutters and eliminating the risk of collision.
+WorkNC-LMP offers a materials library for material selection and controls various factors such as surface roughening, cutting adhesive channels, overlapping cutter paths, and paths for adhesive application between layers.
+It provides visual control of all toolpaths and estimates the total machining time.

-WorkNC-LMP combines the advantages of generative rapid prototyping with conventional machining, and is the latest example of the company's resolve to make new processes a reality for its customers.
+WorkNC-LMP combines the advantages of generative rapid prototyping with conventional machining and is the latest example of the company's resolve to make new processes a reality for its customers.

 WorkNC Wire EDM

 WorkNC Wire EDM is a CAD/CAM software for Wire Electrical discharge machining.
 Dialog boxes guide the user through the system.
 Functions within WorkNC Wire EDM allow the extraction of cross sections, ready for 2- or 4-axis cutting.
 Alternatively, the 3D surfaces of the CAD model can be used directly.

 It also includes graphical verification to automatically check for collisions and the maximum wire angle possible on each individual EDM machine.
 The latest version makes it easy to extract and link 4-axis wire paths.
-Dialog boxes guide the user through the process making it simple to add tags, create roughing and finishing wire paths, lead in and out moves, a range of corner strategies, and tag removal cycles.
+Dialog boxes guide the user through the process, making it simple to add tags, create roughing and finishing wire paths, lead in and out moves, use a range of corner strategies, and use tag removal cycles.
 Postprocessors and technology libraries are included for all leading machines.